Providing Services During the Coronavirus Pandemic

 Have licensure laws, or sections within these laws, been waived for the duration of the epidemic?

 - The short answer is “no” so far.
 The current statutes and regulations still apply and remain in effect for the duration of this pandemic.
 Federal or state law still applies and is still enforceable.
 The only exceptions would be if the government waives a statute or rule under either an emergency declaration by the president or governor or other executive authority, or emergency rulemaking by a licensure board, or a court order.

 - In some cases, the executive branch, whether the federal government or state governments, might not have the legal ability to waive certain requirements during an emergency.
 Congress and state legislatures also can push legislation that waives or amends certain requirements.

 - Please be sure to contact your licensure board should your state government make any emergency changes to confirm how the changes may impact your scope of practice or your ability to utilize teletherapy options.

 Will the insurance companies reimburse me for a virtual visit during this time?

 - It’s important to check with each insurance company you are paneled with.
 Some insurance companies will only reimburse mental health providers for virtual visits after the provider has had an in-person visit with the client.
 Some insurance companies may change their telehealth policies in order to address the current crisis.
-The trade association for the insurance industry has a summary of actions by some insurers who have waived requirements in light of the virus.

 Will my malpractice insurance cover telehealth services?